gobb/InstaSync/README.md

 The default location for this file is: `~/.instasync.yml`.

-Start synchronizing your favorites by running the command below:
+Start synchronizing your favorites list by running the command below:

     php instasync.phar sync [--config-file[="..."]]